telliott99/MyUnix/brew2.rst

 Homebrew packages are called **kegs**.
 All kegs are installed isolated from one another inside their own auto-created directories in **Cellar** ``/usr/local/Cellar``.

 Homebrew places symbolic links to package executables inside a bin directory ``/usr/local/bin``.
 The package definition is called a formula and the standard ones are in ``usr/local/Library/Formula/`` as ``usr/local/Library/Formula/foo.rb``.
-Technically, a key is something like ``/usr/local/Cellar/foo/0.1``.
+Technically, a keg is something like ``/usr/local/Cellar/foo/0.1``.

 A Homebrew **Bottle** is a pre-built binary Key that can be unpacked.